leogamer644/DNS-vagrant/README.md

 ## Overview of "machines" in network

-- **Mercurio**: IP: `192.168.57.101`
+- **Mercurio**: Imaginary linux client IP: `192.168.57.101`
 - **Venus**: Slave DNS server (IP: `192.168.57.102`)
 - **Tierra**: Master DNS server (IP: `192.168.57.103`)
-- **Marte**: IP: `192.168.57.104`
+- **Marte**: Mail server IP: `192.168.57.104`

 This setup uses BIND9 for DNS services, where the master server hosts the DNS zones and the slave server synchronizes zone data from the master.
+Mail server and the extra machine (mercurio) arent created but they are taken into account in this exercise

 ## Getting Started